About

 Leane Harasymchuk, Artist

-Sketching has been my compass and field guide to the places around me.
-Spending time in the landscape with pen and paint has helped me appreciate the layers of story that make up the familiar scenes of life.
+“Sketching is my compass and field guide to the places around me.
+Spending time in the landscape, ideally with my sketchbook, helps me appreciate the layers of story that make up the familiar scenes of life.

 Each composition begins with the larger subject in mind but reveals itself in the context of details: in the play of shadows, the plants growing there, benches and fence posts, stone and brick, signage, paint and rust, power lines, and everyday objects.